-Chu Teh-Chun was born in 1920 in Jiangsu Province (China).
-Younger son of a wealthy family, his father was a collector of traditional Chinese painting.
+The youngest son of a wealthy family, his father is a collector of traditional Chinese painting.
 He was admitted in 1935 to the Hangzhou Art Academy.
-He was interested primarily in the traditional style, then opts, later, for Western painting.
-In 1937, the Sino-Japanese war caused the exodus of universities to the west of China.
-Teh-Chun graduated in 1941; he was immediately appointed assistant professor in his own school and then full professor in 1942 at Nanjing University.
-He traveled, discovered Chinese landscapes that were sources of inspiration (descent of Yangzejiang).
+He first became interested in the traditional style, then later opted for western painting.
+In 1937, the Sino-Japanese War caused the exodus of universities to the west of China.
+Teh-Chun graduated in 1941; he was immediately appointed assistant professor in his own school, then full professor in 1942 at the University of Nanjing.
+He travels, discovers Chinese landscapes which are sources of inspiration (descent of Yangzejiang).

 The artist died on March 25, 2014 in Paris, he was 93 years old.